1900–01 FA Cup: Final

 The final took place on Saturday 20 April 1901 at Crystal Palace.
 Over 110,000 supporters attended the match.
 Fred Priest opened the scoring for Sheffield United after about 20 minutes.
-Sandy Brown headed an equalising goal shortly afterwards and half time arrived with the score 1–1.
+Sandy Brown headed an equalising goal for Spurs shortly afterwards and half time arrived with the score 1–1.
 Brown put Spurs ahead early in the second half, but, not to be denied, Sheffield United pressed strongly, and Walter Bennett headed an equaliser for the draw.

-In the replay, Spurs became the first and only "non (Football) league" side to win the FA Cup since the creation of Football League when they beat United 3–1 before an attendance of 20,470 at Burnden Park, Bolton.
+In the replay, Spurs became the first and only "non- (Football) league" side to win the FA Cup since the creation of the Football League when they beat United 3–1 before an attendance of 20,470 at Burnden Park, Bolton.
 John Cameron opened the scoring before centre forward Sandy Brown became the first player to score in every round.
 He netted both goals in the final as well as one in the replay for a total of 15 in the season's competition.